-We have audited the financial statements of Malaz Capital Company (the "Company") which comprise the statement of financial position as at 31 December 2019 and the statements of profit or loss, other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes 1 to 25 to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Malaz Capital Company, a Closed Joint Stock Company (the "Company"), which comprise the statement of financial position as at 31 December 2020 and the statements of profit or loss, comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2019, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs") endorsed in the Kingdom of Saudi Arabia.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs") that are issued in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").